Naomi Wallace

 Naomi Wallace (born 1960) is an American playwright, screenwriter and poet from Kentucky.
 She is widely known for her plays, and has received several distinguished awards for her work.

 Biography

-Naomi Wallace was born in Prospect, Kentucky, to Henry F. Wallace, a photo journalist and correspondent for Time and Life magazines, and Sonja de Vries, a Dutch justice and human rights worker.
+Naomi Wallace was born in Prospect, Kentucky, to Henry F. Wallace, a photojournalist and correspondent for Time and Life magazines, and Sonja de Vries, a Dutch justice and human rights worker.

 Wallace obtained a Bachelor of Arts degree from Hampshire College.
 She then received two master's degrees from the University of Iowa.
-Currently, she divides her time between Kentucky and the Yorkshire Dales in Northern England (UK), where she lives with her partner, Bruce McLeod, with whom she has three children.
+Currently, she divides her time between Kentucky and the Yorkshire Dales in Northern England (UK), where she lives with her partner, Bruce McLeod.